 The body becomes more healthy through repeated rehearsal and performance.
 If you’re a professional ballet dancer, it’s not without the bounds of possibility that you might spend as many as forty hours in the studio a week.
 Five to ten hours is enough to keep most people in the prime of health.

-Twelve-hundred calories an hour is twenty a minute.
+Twelve hundred calories an hour is twenty a minute.
 In BUDs training, which Navy Seals go through, 7,000 to 8,000 calories are burned a day.
 That would be six hours and forty minutes straight, at 20 calories a minute.
 A ballet dancer spending 40 hours a week in the study might be rehearsing for six hours and forty minutes a day, six days a week.
 Even if your routines only burn 10 calories a minute, that’s still pretty darn substantial.
 There’s a reason ballerinas are pure muscle, and very healthy.

 Think about it critically.
-Five to ten hours of physical activity is fifteen to thirty workouts hat are twenty minutes in length.
+Five to ten hours of physical activity is fifteen to thirty workouts that are twenty minutes in length.
 Doctors say you only need three or four of those a week, once you get your body into healthy homeostasis.
 Dancers find homeostasis, and then become physically prime.

 All that being said, there is a consideration that often goes overlooked, here: wardrobe.
 Dancing is intense, and even if you’re not a mainstream ballerina, it’s not unlikely that you’ll spend north of five hours in the studio every week.
 That’s hard on rehearsal wear.
 Working with dance-wear providers such as this dance costume company can be essential.

-2. Aesthetic Hones The Mind, And Helps Facilitate Joy
+2. Aesthetic Hones The Mind And Helps Facilitate Joy

 It is said that a healthy heart is bolstered through generosity.
 Staying healthy is about more than eating right and exercising; what you do in an emotional sense, and the attitude behind that emotion, likewise plays a big part in overall outcomes.
 In terms of dance, you and a troupe—or you and a manager—are working from point “A” to performance “B”.

 Along the way, you’ll have to think aesthetically, and truly “lose yourself” in the art form in which you’re involved.
-With music, dancing, comedy, theatrical performance, film, or other visual arts, there’s a sort of epiphany of beauty which comes when one is at the zenith of a performance.
+With music, dancing, comedy, theatrical performance, film, or other visual arts, there’s a sort of epiphany of beauty that comes when one is at the zenith of performance.
 In music, you’ll get goosebumps.
 In dance, you might feel the same.

 Having such aesthetic experiences is essential for your health.
-Human beings weren’t meant to eat protein pills and exercise on a machine, then tread water at a factory, coming home to produce children and then pass away.
-This is part of the human experience, not its whole; the primacy of life is consumed in beauty—though it be sometimes harsh.
+Human beings weren’t meant to eat protein pills and exercise on a machine, then tread water at a factory, coming home to produce children, and then pass away.
+This is part of the human experience, not it’s whole; the primacy of life is consumed in beauty—though it be sometimes harsh.